ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 If you choose to purchase any license, except for vSphere Enterprise Plus and vCenter Server, and you order multiple ESXi servers, an {{site.data.keyword.cloud_notm}} ticket is opened automatically on your behalf to combine license keys.
 You are responsible to follow up with the ticket to ensure that you use only the license keys that the DevOps team generates.

-**Important:** Using individual license keys together with the combined license keys does not meet the payment requirements for the licenses you will need.
+Using individual license keys together with the combined license keys does not meet the payment requirements for the licenses you will need.
+{:important}

 ## Bare Metal Server settings